 Gibraltar is a British colony with a local government.
 They are entirely self governing aside from matters of defence and international fairs, which are handled by Britain.
 Despite this, Gibraltar's culture is largely influenced by its Spanish neighbours rather than its British rulers.
-Those unused to the slow, languid lifestyle of the Spanish may take a while to adjust to life in Gibraltar.
+Those unused to the relaxed, languid lifestyle typical of Spain may take a while to adjust to life in Gibraltar.